 Who can use this capability

-The sheet Owner and Admins can enable dependencies to display critical path.
+The sheet's Owner and Admins can enable dependencies to display the critical path.

 Anyone shared to the sheet with Editor or higher-level permissions can choose to display or hide the critical path.

-Track the key tasks in your project by setting it up to display the critical path.
+Track key tasks in your project by setting it up to display the critical path.
 As task dates or predecessor relationships change, this can impact the project's critical path.
-Smartsheet will update automatically and always highlight the tasks on the current critical path.
+Smartsheet automatically updates and highlights the tasks on the current critical path.

 - Enable dependencies on the sheet by right-clicking any column header and selecting Edit Project Settings.